projectnessie/nessie-demos/binder/README.md

 ```shell
 jupyter-repo2docker .
 ```
 It will start the local binder instance and expose it via a docker port.
 Make sure to run it in the root directory of this project (not in the `binder` director).

+### Building the base image

+If you modify the contents of the `docker` folder, you will need to update the base image.
+Run (or look into) the `build_run_local_docker.sh` script how to do this semi-automatically.

 ### Connecting to a container
 After those steps, the binder should be running on your local machine.